My Favorite (and not so favorite) Vegan Sprinkles

 Sweets & Treats

-Sweets & Treats are similar to Fancy Sprinkles and Sweetapolita, in that they’re cute, but they’re not all vegan.
-Here’s their list of vegan sprinkle options, but my favorite ones are the circus cookie ones featured in my photo.
+Sweets & Treats are similar to Sweetapolita, in that they’re cute, but they’re not all vegan.
+Here’s their list of vegan sprinkle options.

 Wilton

-Wilton is another company that makes both vegan and non-vegan sprinkles.
-Unlike the sprinkle companies I’ve listed so far, Wilton sprinkles are easy to find because they’re sold in a lot of stores, like Joann Fabrics, Michaels Crafts, and Target, among others.
-So, if you need something quick and can’t wait for shipping time, Wilton sprinkles are your best bet.
+Unlike many other sprinkles in this list, Wilton sprinkles are very easy to find because they’re sold in a lot of stores, like Joann Fabrics, Michaels Crafts, and Target, among others.
+So, if you need something quick and can’t wait for shipping time, Wilton sprinkles are a good option.

-Also, unlike the others, Wilton doesn’t label their vegan sprinkles anywhere, so you have to read the backs of every bottle.
+- Because Wilton is such a large company that they cannot verify the source of the sugar used in each product, they can’t label their sprinkles as vegan.
+So you have to read the ingredient list on the back of every bottle.
 I realize that vegans are probably used to doing this, but it’s not like we have all the time in the world.
 There are cakes to decorate!

-In an effort to save you time reading sprinkles bottles, here is a list of all the wilton sprinkles that I know are vegan as of the time I’m updating this post (2018).
-I’m not sure as to the source of the sugar in Wilton sprinkles, so if you’re strict about sugar, you should contact wilton and ask them (and then let me know please!).
+In an effort to save you time reading sprinkles bottles, here is a list of all the wilton sprinkles that I know are vegan (except for the sugar) as of the time I’m updating this post.
+(Note: I emailed Wilton in October 2023 for an updated list of ingredients and am still waiting to hear back).

 - Cake Sparkles (these come in all colors and kind of look like cellophane flakes)

-- Color Dust and Pearl Dust (AVOID THE PINKS, because those contain carmine)
+- Some colors of Color Dust and Pearl Dust (AVOID THE PINKS, because those contain carmine)

 - Edible Glitter and Edible Accents (they include silver, gold, and colored stars and hearts!)

-- Rainbow Nonpareils (make sure you read the label because wilton makes 2 kinds of nonpareils and only one is vegan - click the link to know which ones to look for) I used these vegan nonpareils when I made these cookies.
+- Rainbow Nonpareils (make sure you read the label because wilton makes 2 kinds of nonpareils and only one are vegan non pareil sprinkles - click the link to know which ones to look for) I used these vegan nonpareils when I made these cookies.

 - Jumbo Rainbow Nonpareils (these are good because they taste fruity)